aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 ## SQLServerAssessment Tool
-This is a free lightweight tool that simplifies the assessment of your SQL Server workloads on premise to determine system utilization required for right sizing on Amazon RDS.
-The tool captures CPU, Memory, IOPS and Throughput utilization based on predefined timeframe and make RDS suggestion on how to right size on AWS.
+SQLServerAssessment Tool is a lightweight, free tool that simplifies the assessment of your SQL Server workloads on premise to determine system utilization required for right sizing on Amazon RDS.
+The tool captures CPU, Memory, IOPS, and Throughput utilization based on a predefined timeframe and makes RDS suggestions on how to right size on AWS.
+This manual provides guidance on how to install, use, and troubleshoot the tool.
-The tool can be run against a single or multiple MS SQL Server instances.

 ⚠️ Although this is a non-invasive script , make sure you test and run in Dev before you run the script in Prod

 ##License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.